-The school carried out the expected activities and strategies towards Goal #5 in 2021-22 and was also able to hire a full-time student services coordinator to work with scholars with academic, behavioral and attendance challenges.
+The school carried out the expected activities and strategies towards Goal #5 in 2021-22.
+In addition, the school partnered with SCOE regarding best practices for increasing scholar attendance and working with families to prioritize attendance.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.